jaantollander/masters-thesis/content/35_monitoring.md

 # Monitoring workflow
 ## Overview
+![
+The pipeline for monitoring and recording the statistics is built using the client-server architecture.
+It consists of multiple monitoring clients and an ingest server connected to a time series database.
+On each Lustre server, a monitoring client queries the jobstats on regular intervals and sends the data to the ingest server that inserts them to a time series database.
+\label{fig:monitoring-workflow}
+](figures/lustre-monitor.drawio.svg)

 ## Storing time series data
 Field | Type | Value
 ---|----|----------
-`identifier` | `UUID NOT NULL` | Universally Unique Identifier of an individual time series `timestamp` | `TIMESTAMPTZ NOT NULL` | Timestamp with UTC timezone.
+`identifier` | `UUID NOT NULL` | Universally Unique Identifier of an individual time series.
+`timestamp` | `TIMESTAMPTZ NOT NULL` | Timestamp with UTC timezone.
 `<value>` | `<type>` | One or more observed values.

 : \label{tab:schema-time-series}
-  Each *record of time series data* consists of an unique identifier and timestamp with one or more values or the observations.
+  Each *record of time series data* consists of an `identifier` and `timestamp` with one or more values of the observations and is uniquely identified by the tuple of values `(identifier, timestamp)`.

 Field | Type | Value
 ---|----|----------
-`identifier` | `UUID NOT NULL` | Universally Unique Identifier of an individual time series `<value>` | `<type>` | One or more metadata values related to the identifier.
+`identifier` | `UUID NOT NULL` | Universally Unique Identifier of an individual time series.
+`<value>` | `<type>` | One or more metadata values related to the identifier.

 : \label{tab:schema-metadata}
-  Each *record of metadata* for each unique identifier consists of the identifier and one or more metadata values.
+  Each *record of metadata* consists of the `identifier` and one or more metadata values and is uniquely identified by the `identifier`.

 Time series data has distinctive properties that allow optimizations for storing and querying them.
 *Time series database* is a database that is built around these optimizations to effcienly handle time series data.
-For example, we used *TimescaleDB* which expands PostgreSQL for storing and analyzing time series data.
+We used *TimescaleDB* (version ???) which expands PostgreSQL for storing and analyzing time series data.
 TimescaleDB documentation characterize the properties of time series data as follows:
 [@timescaledocs]